Agent Overview

 });

-This means if you cancel an agent operation, any active tool executions will also be cancelled gracefully if the tools implement signal handling.
+This means if you cancel an agent operation, any active tool executions will also be cancelled gracefully.
+Additionally, tools can trigger cancellation themselves when needed.

 Common Cancellation Scenarios: